thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/backups.md

 - Only runs once a day, if interrupted it will try again on next reboot.
 - Handles both Borg and PBS.
 - Uses inodes due to starting Borg remotely for a "push" rather than "pull" (faster).
-- Supports shutdown if I want to leave for the day but I need the PC to say on for more backups.
+- Supports shutdown if I want to leave for the day, but I need the PC to say on for more backups.

 ## Restore Testing

 Backups are literally pointless if you don't test them regularly.
-That is why I regularly once a month test to make sure that my VM's and LXC containers are restoreable, and my Borg repo offsite and on my desktop is able to be mounted (via python-pyfuse3) and restored from.
+That is why I regularly once a month test to make sure that my VM's and LXC containers are restorable, and my Borg repo offsite and on my desktop is able to be mounted (via python-pyfuse3) and restored from.

 ## Other Backups

 I mentioned encryption for all of this.
 So what happens if a fire hits my home and I lose everything and only have my offsite backup?

-That is why I have a portable usb key that contains all my encryption keys protected with full disk encryption if I need to access this.
+That is why I have a portable USB key that contains all my encryption keys protected with full disk encryption if I need to access this.

 Since these keys don't get updated very often.
 It's just a matter of updating them when you make changes to your encryption.